No-one cares when or where your company started.

 Too many about pages begin with something like: “In 1997, three clever guys had the idea of forming a widget business and set up shop at 101 Boring Street, Dullsville, Arizona”.

-Worse, Google and other search engines will pick up on this information — particularly if it is near the top of your company about page — and assume the history as more important than the valuable information potential customers search for.
+A worse problem with a prominent company history is that Google and other search engines will pick up on this information — particularly if it is near the top of your company about page — and assume the history as more important than the valuable information potential customers search for.